mikedefrancis/vimrc/README.md

 * install simply by running the script corresponding to the version of the vimrc that you want
 * These have only been tested on ubuntu 16.04 but should work on 18.04 as well and other versions of linux
 * see https://www.youtube.com/watch?v=zF9EcpYb1KE for details using vundle and vim

+## TO INSTALL

+To back up your old .vimrc and install warpcore, run the following command.
+Note, you should also back up your .vimrc file yourself because I don't want to be responsible for your heartache in case something crashes.

+          ./warpcore_installer

+This installer will replace your existing .vimrc with warpcore.
+It will additionally install necessary plugins and programs that are used by warpcore.

 ## RECOMMENDED: i3 Window Manager